The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 If your mobile home, RV, or tiny house lacks the plumbing to support a traditional flushing commode, a composting toilet may be the solution.

 This is the once-unusual kind of toilet, which is increasingly finding favour with environmentally aware people.
-Those of us seeking to do their bit to reduce the carbon emissions causing climate change are taking up the idea in increasing numbers.
+Those of us seeking to do our bit to reduce the carbon emissions causing climate change are taking up the idea in increasing numbers.
 It is recognised that composting toilets which use aerobic bacteria to break down human waste can:

 - Need not produce any odour problems.